 High Intensity Interval Training, or HIIT to you and me, has actually been around since the 1970s, when it was widely recognised that a number of athletics coaches (including Seb Coe's dad, Peter) borrowed principles from German athletics wunderkind Woldemar Gerschler.
-It's now having a big moment in the sun.
+It's now having a big moment in the sun and with the New Year coming up, could be a great choice for fulfilling those 'resolutions'.

 You may have seen the annoyingly ripped folk in your local gym performing sweaty bouts of interval training, or perhaps there's a small group who take to your local park to run around like lunatics, only to flop on the floor for 20 seconds and repeat.